How to Customize a Gekko Strategy (Step-by-Step Guide)

 Other possible improvements you could work on are:

-• Add a parameter in conf to provide your strategy the last type of order (buy or sell) with its price so that your strategy will be able to use it for its first decision
+• Add a parameter in conf to provide your strategy the last type of order (buy or sell) you manually placed on your echange, with its price so that your strategy will be able to use it for its first decision

 • Calculate the stoploss in the init section if the last action in conf was a buy and you know its price, so that you won’t miss to sell if the very first trend your strategy will have to deal with is a long stall-but-decreasing-market.

-• Deal with more indicators than just the MACD.
+• Deal with more indicators than just the MACD, in a unified strategy.

-• Port the stoploss principle to buy actions if we are on a long but slow persisted market raise,
+• Invert the stoploss principle to buy if we detect a slow but persisted market raise,

-• What is currently not allowed in Gekko is to handle multiple candle size at the same time, so that you could have one indicator working on short terms trends, and another one on long term trends, and take decisions based on the two (or N candle sizes).
-There are some forks allowing it, but I didn’t give it a try yet.
+• What is currently not allowed in Gekko is to handle multiple candle size at the same time, so that you could have one same strategy working on short terms trends, and long term trends, and take decisions based on the two (or N candle sizes).
+It seems there are some forks allowing it, but I didn’t give it a try yet.

 1. Hey, i just want you to know, that i love the idea what you are doing.
 But you have a mistake in the section where you explain the sell function.
 There is the same code as in the long position.